Michael Norris (composer): Career

 Norris teaches composition, sonic art and post-tonal music theory at Victoria University.
 In addition to his compositions Norris is a software developer and music theorist and has authored several papers on harmonic theory.
 In the mid-90s Norris belonged to a group called the 1995ers whose "compositional reference point seems to have been the 1950s and ’60s avant-garde, with all of the political baggage that comes with this movement."

 Norris, with other musicians and conductor Hamish McKeich, established the contemporary music ensemble Stroma in 2000.
 He was the University of Otago’s Mozart Fellow in composition in 2002.

 In the 1990s Norris began to study taonga pūoro (traditional Māori instruments) with Richard Nunns.
 Mātauranga (Rerenga) was commissioned by the New Zealand Symphony Orchestra to mark the 250th anniversary of Captain Cook's landfall in New Zealand.
 The orchestra, taonga pūoro and electronic music are woven together to symbolise the mixing of Māori culture and traditional knowledge with western culture.

 Norris's compositions have been played by New Zealand performers and internationally with his work Sgraffito premiered at the Donaueschingen Festival in Germany in 2010.

 Awards

 In 2003, Norris won the composition competition The Lilburn Prize, named in memory of composer Douglas Lilburn and the Composers Association of New Zealand Trust Fund award in 2011.

 Norris has won the SOUNZ Contemporary Award at the APRA New Zealand music awards four times: in 2014 for Inner Phases, in 2018 for Sygyt, in 2019 for the Violin Concerto Sama and in 2020 for Mātauranga (Rerenga).
 He donated his prize money in 2020 to Haumanu, a group dedicated to the revival of taonga pūoro and performing.
+In 2026 he won the Te Manu Taki Tuauki o te Tau Best Classical Artist award at the Aotearoa Music Awards for Rerenga.